 This meets on most Saturday afternoons (check first) and is run by our resident Iconographer and Warden, Efrem Carrasco.
 Contact Efrem on 07882 381573.

 Fr.
-Gregory, Fr.
-Christopher and Fr.
+Gregory and Fr.
 Deacon Emmanuel are available for any kind of visiting or ministry.
 Holy Communion may be received at home by the housebound and anointing is available for the sick.
 If you yourself or loved ones are admitted to hospital please let your priest know and he will visit where requested.
 Houses may also be blessed throughout the year.

 St. Aidan's collects clothing, bedding and food for a local Mens' Hostel.
 We also contribute to a local food bank.
 Donations may be made in church.
 St. Aidan's also supports Asylum Seekers and Refugees in Levenshulme and the surrounding areas.